Should you Sell on Etsy or Own Website?

 For every shop, there is a tipping point where it’s going to be more affordable to conduct your sales on your own website.
 The purpose of the spreadsheet is to enter your shop’s stats and get an estimate / idea on which platform is going to be more cost effective.

 I recently created an updated version of my calculator & video to explain the website vs Etsy calculator.
 I originally created both back in 2018.
 Since the recent Etsy Announcement regarding 6.5% transaction fee effective April 11, 2022, I knew it was time for an update.
 This is a video walkthrough showing you how to compare your Etsy shop fees vs what it would cost you to make those sales on your own website.

 My goal with that video is to explain etsy fees vs your own website expenses based on the % of traffic that YOU control and that you currently drive to your shop.

 Make sure you grab your own copy of the calculator spreadsheet.
 I made it using Google Sheets so that you can copy it to your own Drive and then edit your own copy.

 This calculator is helpful regardless of which website platform you plan to use.
 Most Etsy sellers seem to assume Shopify is the best, but there is no one-size-fits-all best ecommerce platform.
-Use the calculator to compare Etsy vs WordPress or Etsy vs Shopify with this calculator.
+Use the calculator to compare Etsy vs WordPress or Etsy vs Shopify.
 Just change the annual website expenses field to reflect those costs.
-For example:

 – WordPress Site 1st year ≈ $57-89/yr ($9 domain + Hosting at the intro rate, paid upfront)